-To facilitate the provision of all of the information and clarifications that may be necessary regarding some of the issues to be addressed, the main officers of the Group attend essentially all of the meetings of the Board and of its Committees, along with the speakers who are deemed appropriate, for the presentation of matters lying within their purview.
+To facilitate the provision of all of the information and clarifications that may be necessary regarding some of the issues to be addressed, the main officers of the Group attend essentially all of the meetings of the Board and of its Committees, along with the speakers who are deemed appropriate, for the presentation of matters lying within their purview, according to the matters to be dealt with on the agenda for each meeting.
+In this regard, before the start of the corresponding agenda item, the Chairman requests the incorporation of the speakers to participate in said item.
+The speakers present the appropriate information and answer the questions raised, but in no case do the speakers or any other guests at the meetings take part in the deliberations, and this does not affect the independence or freedom of judgement of the directors and members of the Board Committees.

-Furthermore, and in general, the Regulations of the Board (article 27) expressly provide that the Directors are vested with the broadest powers for obtaining information about any aspect of the Company and to examine its books, records, documents and other background materials relating to corporate activities.
+Furthermore, and in general, the Regulations of the Board of Directors (article 25) expressly provide that the Directors are vested with the broadest powers for obtaining information about any aspect of the Company and to examine its books, records, documents and other background materials relating to corporate activities.
 The exercise of this right of information is channeled through the Chairman or the Secretary of the Board of Directors, who handle requests from the Directors, either providing the information directly to the Directors or placing them in touch with the proper contact persons at the appropriate organizational level.

 The Board of Directors can validly hold a meeting when a majority of its serving members are present or represented at the meeting.
 The Directors must personally attend the meetings of the Board of Directors.
 If, under exceptional circumstances, they are unable to do so, they shall ensure that the proxy they give to another member of the Board of Directors includes, insofar as possible, the appropriate instructions.
 Non-executive Directors can delegate their proxy only to another non-executive Director.
-Such delegations may be made by letter, mail or in any other way that ensures the certainty and validity of the proxy, in the opinion of the Chairman of the Board of Directors and article 34.4 of the Bylaws).
+Such delegations may be made by letter, mail or in any other way that ensures the certainty and validity of the proxy, in the opinion of the Chairman of the Board of Directors (article 19 of the Regulations of the Board of Directors and article 34.4 of the Bylaws).